ykhan2109/Team-Git-Go/README.md

 To build the UniTrade platform, we will use a combination of technologies and programming languages to ensure optimal performance and user experience.
-We plan to use a server-side scripting language such as PHP, along with a database management system such as MySQL, to build the backend of the website. hopefuuly if we can complete it on time if not only the front web will be submit by us.
+We plan to use a server-side scripting language such as PHP, along with a database management system such as MySQL, to build the backend of the website.
 For the frontend of the website, we will use modern web development technologies such as HTML5, CSS3, and JavaScript to create a responsive and interactive user interface.
 To ensure the website is optimised for mobile devices, we will use a